jcw024/lichess_database_ETL/README.md

 But one disclaimer I would like to add to that is to emphasize that these players are *outliers*.
 There are only a few thousand, *maybe* a few tens of thousands that have managed to accomplish this in comparison to the 820,000 player population included in the dataset.
 These people comprise just 1% of all players.
 While their results are *possible*, one could argue that these are not "ordinary" people.

-The 0 elo gain column is also a bit deceptive, seemingly implying that more time = more elo gain given the low time values listed in that column.
+The 0 rating gain column is also a bit deceptive, seemingly implying that more time = more rating gain given the low time values listed in that column.
 There's some *tiny* hint of truth to that, but I think this number is just being dragged down by the mass of newer players.
 If we remember some of the earlier analysis, most people who actually stay active for longer times do not actually improve to the extent potentially suggested by this heatmap.

 To get a more detailed view of how *many* players are actually improving, I plotted the rating gain over time again, but this time divided up the data by percentiles according to each player's net rating change for each starting rating band (with 95% confidence intervals):